President's Curriculum Vitae

 Defense Strategies in Proxy Contests, in D. Blotch & H. Pitt, Hostile Battles for Corporate Control, Vol. 1 (with C. Nathan and B. Steinfeld).

 Comment, Double Deductions in the Context of Affiliated Corporations: Textron, Inc. v.
 United States , 91 Harv.
 L. Rev. 692 (1978).

 Book reviews: Asian Wall Street Journal, American Journal of International Law.

 Invited speaker at symposia

-and conferences on international education, international trade law, foreign
+and conferences on international education, digital education, international trade law, foreign

 investment, harmonization, product liability, privacy, corporate law, tort law,